polymerdevs/Quest-Into-The-Polyverse-Phase-1/README.md

 To support your journey in the Polymer Incentivized Testnet, make use of the following resources:

-- **Kick-off Event / Recording:** Start here for an overview of the testnet.
-- **Workshop(s):** Engage with practical sessions like the 'x-ballot-nft' workshop.
-- **Testnet Newsletter:** Stay updated with the latest news and updates.
+- 📰 **Testnet Newsletter:** Stay updated with the latest news and updates 📰
-- **Developer Hub Docs:** Access comprehensive documentation for technical guidance.
+- 🏗️ **Developer Hub Docs:** Access comprehensive documentation for technical guidance 🏗️
-- ** QUESTION MARK Developer Forum:** Join discussions, ask questions, and share insights with fellow developers.
-QUESTION MARK
+- ❓ **Developer Forum:** Join discussions, ask questions, and share insights with fellow developers ❓
 - **Extra Resources:** Explore additional materials like ICS repo, IBC info, Polymer blog, and more for in-depth understanding.